AndresDuran53/zarus-network-controller/README.md

 - [x] Access Point at boot
 - [x] Easy connections with others AP
 - [x] EEPROM used to stored values
-- [x] Allowed create custom EEPROM variables
+- [x] Allows to create custom EEPROM variables
 - [x] Reconnections timers
-- [x] Allow add custom non-blocking timers
+- [x] Allows to add custom non-blocking timers
 - [x] MQTT Integration
 - [x] Logger integrated
 - [x] Update SPIFF due is deprecated
 - [x] Make it compatible with ESP32
-- [ ] Allow more types in EEPROM other than String
+- [ ] Allows more types in EEPROM other than String

 ## License
 Zarus IoT Controller is an open source code.
 All files are licenced under Creative Commons [Reconocimiento-NoComercial-CompartirIgual 4.0 Internacional](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.es)